magpiemodel/magpiemodel.github.io/_tutorials/t03_goxygen.md

 ## Documentation Structure
 The model documentation for MAgPIE 4.4.0 can be found at <https://rse.pik-potsdam.de/doc/magpie/4.4.0>.
+Links to the model documentations of other versions can usually be found in the `README.md` of the corresponding model.
-Besides the Overview page, which gives a general introduction to the model, the documentation is structured by modules, which each one of them documented on a separated HTML page (see for instance the [TC module](https://rse.pik-potsdam.de/doc/magpie/4.4.0/13_tc.htm)).
+Besides the overview page, which gives a general introduction to the model, the documentation is structured by modules, which each one of them documented on a separated HTML page (see for instance the [TC module](https://rse.pik-potsdam.de/doc/magpie/4.4.0/13_tc.htm)).
 Each module page starts with a brief introduction of the module which we call